johannesgiorgis/move_37/week01_markov_decision_processes/week01_notes.md

 ![V(s) = max_a(R(s, a) + y * V(s'))](https://cdn-images-1.medium.com/max/800/1*f69zoIX-v1tWPRESXQQQhQ.png)

 _Gamma Tips_
-- Important to tune this hyperparameter to get optimum reults
+- Important to tune this hyper-parameter to get optimum results
 - Successful values range between 0.9 and 0.99
 - Lower value encourages short-term thinking
 - Higher value emphasizes long-term rewards

-## Markov Decision Processes
+### Markov Decision Processes
-Reinforcement learning problems are mathematically described using a framework called Makov Decision Processes (MDPs).
+Reinforcement learning problems are mathematically described using a framework called Markov Decision Processes (MDPs).
 These are the extended version of [Markov Chains](https://en.wikipedia.org/wiki/Markov_chain) which adds decisions and rewards elements to it.

 _Key Terms:_
 - **State**: A set of tokens that represent every condition that the agent can be in.